b4its/deploy-django/readme.md

-# Deploying django project to vps:
+# Deploying Django with nginx and gunicorn:
 - Prerequisites:
     - Create a requirements.txt file that contains all packages used in project:
         - `pip freeze > requirements.txt`